All Souls: A Family Story From Southie Background

 All Souls: A Family Story From Southie is an autobiographical memoir written by Michael Patrick MacDonald and published by Beacon Press in September 1999.
 The writing recounts MacDonald's growing up in the Old Colony Housing Projects in South Boston, a neighborhood comprised of mostly white Irish Catholics.
 The book introduces many of the people that were in Macdonald's life, including his brothers and sisters, his mother Helen King, and Whitey Bulger, an FBI informant who doubled as a gangster and introduced drugs into the neighborhood.

-The book serves not only as a way for MacDonald to tell his story, but also as a way for him to inspire readers to seek out solutions to the problems facing their communities.
-He encourages readers to take action and fight for social change, to seek out the root causes of these issues and create a lasting, positive change.
+The book serves not only as a way for MacDonald to tell his story but also as a way for him to inspire readers to seek out solutions to the problems facing their communities.
+He encourages readers to take action and fight for social change, seek out the root causes of these issues, and create a lasting, positive change.
 MacDonald has become an inspirational figure in the South Boston community, and his book All Souls is a must-read for anyone looking to understand the struggles of the area and the power of hope.
 MacDonald hopes that the book will serve as a reminder that those who have faced adversity can still find a way to a better life.
 He says that it is possible to make a difference in a community and that it is worth the effort.

 Update this section!